beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/MICCAI3.png)

 Finally, during the last day I presented Pablo's work and Helena had the chance to present her poster.
-It is really important for me that **Cv-inside** students have these opprtunities and for this I have to thank the **MICCAI society** for helping Helena with the registration and also Tec de Monterrey for some financial assistance, hooray!
+It is really important for me that **CV-inside** students have these opprtunities and for this I have to thank the **MICCAI society** for helping Helena with the registration and also Tec de Monterrey for some financial assistance, hooray!

 >> ![ ](/MICCAI4.png)